Yitzhak Aharon Korff: Education

 He received three ordinations (Smicha, D.D.), educated at Yeshiva Rabbi Chaim Berlin, the Rabbinical Seminary of Israel, and Yeshivas Beis Mordechai (Zvhil) of Jerusalem, and was tutored privately by masters of Hasidism and Kabbalah.

-Korff is a graduate of Hebrew College for a Bachelor of Jewish Education; Columbia University for a Bachelor of Arts; Brooklyn Law School for a Juris Doctor; the Fletcher School of Law and Diplomacy at Tufts University for a Master of Arts in international relations, a Master of Arts in international law and diplomacy, and a Doctor of Philosophy in international law; and Boston University School of Law for a Master of Laws.
+Korff is a graduate of Hebrew College for a Bachelor of Jewish Education; Columbia University for a Bachelor of Arts; Brooklyn Law School for a Juris Doctor; the Fletcher School of Law and Diplomacy at Tufts University and Harvard University for a Master of Arts in international relations, a Master of Arts in international law and diplomacy, and a Doctor of Philosophy in international law; and Boston University School of Law for a Master of Laws.
 He was also a resident graduate student at Harvard Divinity School.

 He is admitted to the Bar in Massachusetts and Washington, DC, and to the US Supreme Court, US Court of International Trade, and US Tax Court.